breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 Few schools would accept me without a bachelor's in Computer Science.
 So that narrowed the field for me, in some ways a blessing.
 I applied to about five schools.

-Of the candidates, Brandeis was my top pick.
+Of those, Brandeis was my top pick.
 There, I could take remedial undergraduate classes while I did my Master's.
 And they had a strong Computational Linguistics program to boot.

 My background actually made parts of the application very easy.
 Writing a personal statement?
 No problem.
 Verbal portion of the GRE?
 Forget about it.